TooFatToKidnapp/hash-table/README.md

 This repo was purely for educational purposes.

-the benchmarks show how slow this vertion of [std::collections::HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) is.
+the benchmarks show how much slower this version of [std::collections::HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) is.

 For resolving collisions we use [Open Addressing](https://en.wikipedia.org/wiki/Hash_table#Open_addressing).
 For the hash function we use [djb2](http://www.cse.yorku.ca/~oz/hash.html)